herculesinc/pg-dao/bin/README.md

 }
 ```

+`dao.release('commit')` call also returns an array of change objects, however, the `release()` method returns the complete set of changes that were performed during the DAO session, while the `sync()` method returns only the changes done since the lasts sync.

 pg-dao does not actively enforce model immutability.
 This means that models retrieved as immutable can still be modified by the user.
 As pg-dao only observes mutable models, any changes to immutable models will be ignored.
 However, it is possible to force pg-dao to validate model immutability on syncing changes.
 This can be done via setting `validateImmutability` property for the connection to true.
 In such a case, if any changes to immutable models are detected during model synchronization, an error will be thrown.
 There are performance implications to setting `validateImmutability` property to true - so, it might be a good idea to use it in development environments only.

+pg-dao will also automatically set `updatedOn` property of any models that have been updated to the current date upon model synchronization.
+This behavior can be overridden by setting `manageUpdatedOn` connection option to false.

 #### Checking Model State